ANDY (ANDY) Price Tops $0.0001 on Exchanges

-ANDY (ANDY) traded down 4.9% against the US dollar during the 1-day period ending at 23:00 PM ET on July 26th.
-ANDY has a total market capitalization of $141.93 million and $2.53 million worth of ANDY was traded on exchanges in the last 24 hours.
-One ANDY token can now be purchased for about $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
-Over the last week, ANDY has traded down 7.9% against the US dollar.
+ANDY (ANDY) traded 7.3% lower against the U.S. dollar during the 24 hour period ending at 0:00 AM ET on July 30th.
+One ANDY token can now be purchased for about $0.0001 or 0.00000000 BTC on popular exchanges.
+During the last seven days, ANDY has traded down 28.9% against the U.S. dollar.
+ANDY has a market capitalization of $112.46 million and $2.49 million worth of ANDY was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.